Wigner dynamics for quantum gases under inhomogeneous gain and loss processes with dephasing: Wigner dynamics without dephasing

 \section{Wigner dynamics without dephasing}

 In order to gain some intuition on the physics of the problem, we first focus on the Wigner function evolution \eqref{Hydro_eq_21} without local potentials ($\mathcal{V}_x=0$) and dephasing ($\zeta_p=\lambda_x=0$).
-Under these assumptions, Eq. \eqref{Hydro_eq_21} reduces to
+This choice is motivated by the huge interest in the transport regimes of boundary-driven spin chains, where the fermionic jump operators determine the exchange of excitations with the external environment.
+On the other hand, in quantum optics, inhomogenous single-particle gain-loss processes may be engenereed by experimentalists.
+For instance, coherent bosonic dynamics may be perturbed by electonic beams to remove atoms from selected sites \cite{wurtz2009experimental}, while local excitations may be created by the Raman pumping process \cite{schneble2004raman}.